samstudy/11_duplicates/README.md

- 11_duplicates
+# 11_duplicates

- 1.The script will find all duplicates despite of different name 2.Need to input a path where located a folder
+###The script will find all duplicates files despite of different name
+** Need to input into the script the folder's path
- 3.Run the script
+** Run the script